UPPMAX/bianca_workshops/docs/intermediate/install.md

 !!! info "Installation principle"

-    - Get the package without installing it to a computer with internet
+    - Get the package without installing it to a computer with internet.
-    - Sync to ``wharf``
+    - Sync to ``wharf``.
-    - Move the files on Bianca to a place in the path used for packages of R, Python (pip) or julia
+    - Move the files on Bianca to a place in the path used for packages of R, Python (pip) or Julia.
-    - Install there
+    - Install there.

 ???- admonition "R"